 Red, crusty, swollen, itchy and/or burning eyelids normally point to an eyelid infection.
-In addition, the feeling of having a foreign body in the eye, shiny eyelid margins, dandruff at the base of the eyelashes, and eyelashes that fall out or are stuck together in the morning are all possible signs of blepharitis.
+In addition, the feeling of having a foreign body in the eye, shiny eyelid margins, dandruff at the base of the eyelashes, and eyelashes that fall out or are stuck together in the morning, are all possible signs of blepharitis.

 Eyelid infections are caused when the sebaceous glands inside the eyelids become blocked.
 This can be triggered by irritation, an infection or surplus production of grease.
 The special glands below the eyelashes discharge grease that is spread over the eyes every time we blink, allowing the eyelids to glide over the eye with ease.
 If too much of this grease is produced, the glands will stick together.
 Eye doctors refer to this as a non-infectious eyelid inflammation, or seborrhoea.
 More often than not, an eyelid infection is caused by several different things.
-The “triple S syndrome” is what doctors call the process where an eyelid infection and seborrhoea occur at the same time as an infection with staphylococcus and dry eyes (Sicca syndrome).
-Dust, smoke and drafts can also give rise to blepharitis.
+The “triple S syndrome” is what doctors call the process whereby an eyelid infection and seborrhoea occur at the same time as an infection with staphylococcus and dry eyes (Sicca syndrome).
+Dust, smoke and draughts can also give rise to blepharitis.

 The symptoms of corneal infections vary depending on the cause and point of origin.
 As the conjunctiva is also often inflamed (conjunctivitis), people with corneal infections often suffer from red, watery eyes that secrete a watery or pus-like substance.
-With a normal cornea, the infection will remain on the surface of the cornea.
+With a normal cornea, the infection will normally remain on the surface of the cornea.
 In the case of superficial infection, only the external layer (epithelium) of the cornea becomes slightly hazy.
 However, if the corneal layer below it (the stroma) becomes inflamed, say as a result of an injury, this will lead to significant clouding in the form of a white spot.
 If the innermost layer (endothelium) becomes inflamed, the cornea can swell.
 Keratitis often causes intense pain and severely debilitates vision.